-Doing these types of exercises may seem mundane at first but you wouldn’t want to jump right into a big project if you didn’t have any experience animating.
+Doing these types of exercises may seem mundane at first, but you wouldn’t want to jump right into a big project if you didn’t have any experience animating.
 If you could learn to have fun practicing basic animations, you will undoubtedly become better.
-Also, maybe even great which will show when you put your mind to an important project.
+Also, maybe even great, which will show when you put your mind to an important project.

-If you were to watch a snowboarder hit a jump you would first notice the rider getting centered on the board as they approached the jump while bending their knees.
-When they hit the lip of the jump their knees will straighten out quickly to give them a boost in height as they become airborne.
-They will then sail through the air and come in for a landing at which point their knees will bend again and they will slide away.
+If you were to watch a snowboarder hit a jump, you would first notice the rider getting centered on the board as they approached the jump while bending their knees.
+When they hit the lip of the jump, their knees will straighten out quickly to give them a boost in height as they become airborne.
+They will then sail through the air and come in for a landing, at which point their knees will bend again, and they will slide away.
 These parts can be described as anticipation, action, and reaction.

-It is very common for animators to use storyboards to bring their animations to life.
+It is prevalent for animators to use storyboards to bring their animations to life.
 Storyboards were developed by Walt Disney Productions during the 1930s and have been widely used ever since.
 Generally, storyboards are a series of basic drawings designed to deliver the gist of the story.
-Each drawing represents a scene and should immediately give you an idea of what is going on at that point in the animation.
+Each illustration represents a scene and should immediately give you an idea of what is going on at that point in the animation.
 The best storyboards are simple- don’t waste time making your storyboard look pretty and well-illustrated.

 Keep it Simple

 Characters make simple movements and are not shown to be flexing every muscle in their bodies as might be required in real life.
 Backgrounds and foregrounds are fairly basic and aren’t attention-grabbing.
 This is especially important for instructional or informational videos where the purpose of the animation is to teach a person about something.
 If you intend to teach someone via an animated movie, why would you overwhelm them with beautiful animations that are distracting and time-consuming?
-Keep it simple and focus on the content of the story that you are trying to convey.
+Please keep it simple and focus on the content of the story that you are trying to convey.

 Creativity through Animation

-The animation itself is not limited to the two-dimensional form of art on a screen since as stated above, not everyone has the tools necessary for that.
+The animation itself is not limited to the two-dimensional form of art on a screen since, as stated above, not everyone has the tools necessary for that.
 Another avenue of the art is that of stop-motion, with clay as a medium.
-Something explored in the article Clay Animation, by the Children’s Creativity Museum.
+Something explored in the article Clay Animation by the Children’s Creativity Museum.

 The Role of Animation